debatelab/toxicity-detector/README.md

 ### 🏛️ Funding

-The Toxicity Detector was implemented as part of the project "Opportunities of AI to Strengthen Our Deliberative Culture" ([KIdeKu](https://compphil2mmae.github.io/research/kideku/)) wich was funded by the *Federal Ministry of Education, Family Affairs, Senior Citizens, Women and Youth ([BMBFSFJ](https://www.bmbfsfj.bund.de/bmbfsfj/meta/en))*.
+The Toxicity Detector was implemented as part of the project "Opportunities of AI to Strengthen Our Deliberative Culture" ([KIdeKu](https://compphil2mmae.github.io/research/kideku/)) which was funded by the *Federal Ministry of Education, Family Affairs, Senior Citizens, Women and Youth ([BMBFSFJ](https://www.bmbfsfj.bund.de/bmbfsfj/meta/en))*.

 <a href="https://www.bmbfsfj.bund.de/bmbfsfj/meta/en">
   <img src="./img/funding.png" alt="BMFSFJ Funding" width="40%">